60-day notice of information collection under review: New; HOPE II: Faith Based and Community Organization Program Evaluation Study.

 If you have comments especially on the estimated public burden or associated response time, suggestions, or need a copy of the proposed information collection instrument with instructions or additional information, please contact Carrie Mulford, Social Science Analyst (202 307-2959, National Institute of Justice, Office of Justice Programs, U.S. Department of Justice, 810 Seventh Street, NW., Washington, DC 20531.

-Written comments and suggestions from the public and affected agencies concerning proposed collection of information are encouraged.
+Written comments and suggestions from the public and affected agencies concerning proposed collection of information are encourages.
 Your comments should address one or more of the following four points:

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;